 Information for you

-EMA has released an overview of its key recommendations in 2015 on the authorisation of new veterinary medicines and the safety monitoring of authorised medicines.
-EMA recommended 14 veterinary medicines for marketing authorisation, half of which contain a new active substance.
+EMA has released an overview of its key recommendations in 2016 on the authorisation of new medicines.
+EMA recommended 81 medicines for marketing authorisation.
+This includes recommendations for 27 new active substances.

 Events of interest